Topological classification of Higher-order topological phases with nested band inversion surfaces: classification of higher-order topological phases with invariants

 \subsection{General higher-order topological phases with $Z$ invariants for the real classes}

-Similarly, higher-order topological phases with an arbitrary order of topology can be obtained from the gapless Hamiltonian~(\ref{gapless}) through converting different terms with real matrices into mass terms.
-Here we list the general forms of Hamiltonians with higher-order topological phases: \begin{itemize} \item $(2p-n+1)$D higher-order $Z$-class Hamiltonian without chiral symmetry:
+Similarly, HOTPs with an arbitrary order of topology can be obtained from the gapless Hamiltonian Eq.~(\ref{gapless}) through converting different terms with real matrices into mass terms.
+Here we list the general forms of Hamiltonians with HOTPs: